SkylineCommunications/dataminer-docs/develop/webservices/WS_v1/WS_About_v1/Using_the_Web_Services_v1.md

 When SOAP requests are used, the URL should have the structure `http(s)://{DMA IP}/api/v1/soap.asmx`, regardless of which method is chosen.

-Note that the fields of each method need to be present within the method's name enclosing tag.
+Make sure all the input fields for a method are enclosed within the method's name tags.

 For examples, see [SOAP examples](xref:WS_v1_examples#soap-examples).